jueyang/call-me-maybe/README.md

 ### Be specific when it comes to coding questions

-**Specificity is your friend** when you are trying to find out why a certain piece of code that doesn't work.
-But how would ask a question that would help you to solve the problem (a.k.a. debug)?
+**Specificity is your friend** when you are trying to find out why a certain piece of code doesn't work.

-Here's [an excellent article](http://www.propublica.org/nerds/item/how-to-ask-programming-questions) on how to ask programming-related questions, by _Sisi Wei_ from Propublica (with whom some of you might have take the fundemental interactive or the data scraping class.)
+Here's [an excellent article](http://www.propublica.org/nerds/item/how-to-ask-programming-questions) on how to ask programming-related questions, by _Sisi Wei_ from Propublica.
 Pay particular attention to how you frame your question.
 It shows that you've worked through your problem, rather than dumping the workload to another person, thus losing a premium learning opportunity for yourself:

 > When asking your question, be specific.
 This means your post should include: